 7 Color Pairings That Make Red Look Incredible

 The color red is one of the boldest, most flattering, and exciting shades that one can wear, which explains its unwavering popularity.
 Some would even consider it a neutral.
 (Two fun facts: Red also means beautiful in Russian, and seeing the color can make your heart beat faster.)
+But given how bold it is, figuring out the colors that go with red can be somewhat of a head-scratcher.

 Perhaps the most surprising of pairings, mustard yellow and red are two warm hues that look very cool together.